The-Devoyage/subgraph/README.md

 cargo run -- -c ./config.toml -p 5011
 ```

-4. Use the API
+### 4. Start Querying

-- GraphQL Sandbox runs on the specified port.
+Use the GraphQL Sandbox runs on the specified port (the option defined in the CLI, `-p 5011`).

 ```
 # In the browser:
 http://localhost:5011
 ```

-- Queries and Mutations to the `/graphql` endpoint.
+Start sending Queries and Mutations to the `/graphql` endpoint from your application.

 ## Features